 💡 Arsum builds custom AI automation solutions tailored to your business needs.

-This is where most articles stop, and where most buying decisions get made.
+This is where most buying decisions get made.
 Before committing to a custom build, understand the failure modes that actually sink these projects.

 Data quality is the real gating constraint.
-The most common reason a custom product AI build takes longer and costs more than scoped is that historical feedback data is inconsistently formatted, incompletely labeled, or trapped in systems without clean API access.
-Teams without at least three to six months of structured, labeled historical feedback spend the first weeks of a build doing data cleanup rather than building.
-Audit your data before scoping, not after signing.
+The most common reason a custom product AI build takes longer and costs more than scoped is inconsistent historical feedback, incomplete labels, or systems without clean API access.
+Teams without at least three to six months of structured historical feedback often spend the first weeks of a build doing data cleanup rather than building.

 Rollout failure is often an adoption problem, not a technical one.
-A feedback synthesis pipeline that PMs do not trust produces output they ignore.
-The most successful rollouts treat the first 60 days as a calibration period: PMs use the AI output and flag miscategorization, the model corrects, and trust builds through demonstrated accuracy on real cases.
+A feedback-synthesis pipeline that PMs do not trust produces output they ignore.
+The most successful rollouts treat the first 60 days as a calibration period where PMs review outputs, flag miscategorization, and tighten the system against real examples.

 Data privacy and model exposure.
-Even for companies that are not strictly regulated, feeding user interview transcripts, customer feedback, or internal product roadmaps to external AI services carries exposure risk.
-Enterprise customers increasingly ask vendors about AI data handling in procurement.
-If you are using SaaS AI tools to process customer feedback, you need to understand what data retention and training policies those tools apply and whether your customer agreements allow it.
+Even for companies that are not strictly regulated, feeding user interview transcripts, customer feedback, or internal roadmaps to external AI services carries exposure risk.
+If customer agreements or procurement reviews are likely to question the data flow, factor that into the tool decision early.

 Scope creep from integration complexity.
 Connecting four systems sounds like four data sources.
-In practice it is four authentication models, four data schemas, four refresh cadences, and four failure modes to monitor.
-Builds that start with broad scope, “connect everything”, consistently run over time and budget.
-Builds that start with one high-value workflow, prove ROI, and expand from there are more likely to stay on track.
+In practice it is four authentication models, four schemas, four refresh cadences, and four failure modes to monitor.
+Builds that start with one high-value workflow and expand after proof are more likely to stay on track.

 Use these gates before signing a custom product AI build: each failure mode should have a control, owner, and launch signal rather than a vague plan to monitor later.